Envoy API

 A common desire is to limit requests based on the IP address of the client that initiated it.
 We saw how the remote_address descriptor and action can be used to express such a rule.
 However, there were two limitations in the simple example above: 1) it relied on Envoy properly determining the remote address, which may require other configuration.
 And 2) it wasn’t clear how we could express two different limits for the same descriptor - i.e. 10 per second OR 100 per minute.

-There are several changes we want to make to the configuration of Gloo Edge so that Envoy will honor and forward the remote address of the downstream client (utilizing common conventions around the x-forwarded-for header).
+There are several changes we want to make to the configuration of Gloo Gateway so that Envoy will honor and forward the remote address of the downstream client (utilizing common conventions around the x-forwarded-for header).
 First, we can add a configuration to our HTTP connection manager settings to enable the use of remote address:

 spec: